microsoft/terminal/doc/cascadia/AddASetting.md

 </ContentPresenter>
 ```

+#### Profile Settings

-**NOTE**: If you are specifically adding a Profile setting, you need to make the setting observable by modifying the `Profiles` files...
+If you are specifically adding a Profile setting, in addition to the steps above, you need to make the setting observable by modifying the `Profiles` files...
 ```c++
 // Profiles.idl --> ProfileViewModel
 // - this declares the setting as observable using the type and the name of the setting